TechWriter7/TechWriter7/README.md

-- 👋 Hi, I’m @TechWriter7
+- 👋 Hi, I’m @TechWriter7.
-- 👀 I’m interested in learning about technology (specifically cybersecurity).
+- 👀 I’m interested in learning about technology, specifically cybersecurity.
-- 🌱 I’m currently learning IAM.
+- 🌱 I’m currently learning IAM (Identity and Access Management).
-- 💞️ I’m looking to collaborate on securing interesting technical writing roles in cybersecurity.
+- 💞️ I'd like to collaborate on securing interesting technical writing roles in cybersecurity.

 <!---